marianasqueiroz/water_quality_analysis/Readme.md

 This project aims to apply concepts of **chemical engineering** and **data analysis** to explore water quality indicators in an industrial process.

+This project is based on [Water Quality Dataset]<https://www.kaggle.com/datasets/uom190346a/water-quality-and-potability/data>

 ## Technologies Used
 - **SQL (PostgreSQL + pgAdmin)** — for queries and aggregations
 - **Python (Pandas, Matplotlib, Seaborn)** — for exploratory analysis